Fire Safety Agreement: Flame Effects in Camps

 • Response to hazardous material exposure of crew, performer or participant

-• Response to injury sustained by crew, performer or participant
+• Response to an injury sustained by crew, performer or participant

 Leave No Trace Plan

-The Artist, Leave No Trace Lead and crew are responsible for all clean up at the art installation site, both nightly and when the Burning Man event ends.
-Your Leave No Trace plan describes how you will accomplish this.
-At a minimum it should cover:
+The artist, LNT Lead and project crew are responsible for all clean up at the art installation site, both nightly and when the Burning Man event ends.
+Your LNT plan describes how you will accomplish this.
+At a minimum, it should cover:

 • Nightly clean-up procedure